By Fabien Gaussorgues

 So, is it better to buy from an ODM, an OEM, or a CM?

-If we try and come up with very generic rules of thumb, they would be as follows:
+If we try and come up with very general rules of thumb, they would be as follows:

 - If you buy a very low volume and you need an MOQ of 500-1000pcs, go for an ODM.

-- If you buy larger (but not very high) volumes, and you can accomodate an MOQ of 2,000 to 5,000 pcs, yuo may go for an OEM.
+- If you buy larger (but not very high) volumes, and you can accommodate an MOQ of 2,000 to 5,000 pcs, you may go for an OEM.

-- If you buy in high volume (over 10,000 pcs), working with a CM will be the best way to control your cost and your quality.
+- If you buy in high volume (over 10,000 pcs), working with a Contract Manufacturer will be the best way to control your cost and your quality.

 What about IP rights?

-One might think the product’s intellectual property rights belongs to the buyer in the case of an OEM deal.
+One might think the product’s intellectual property rights belong to the buyer in the case of an OEM deal.

 In fact, it depends on the agreement you signed with the supplier!
 By default, Chinese suppliers will consider they own all the tooling, all the designs, etc.